erniebrodeur/mcp-server-project-ts/README.md

 # MCP Server for TypeScript/JavaScript Projects

-A **Model Context Protocol (MCP)** server that provides real-time project context indexing for TypeScript and JavaScript workspaces.
-This server enables LLM agents to efficiently understand your codebase structure without repeatedly parsing files.
+A **Model Context Protocol (MCP)** server that provides efficient file change detection for TypeScript and JavaScript workspaces.
+This server enables LLM agents to understand when files have changed and get only the updated content, avoiding expensive re-reads of entire codebases.

 ## What It Does ✅

 ### Core Functionality
-- **🔍 Project Scanning**: Analyzes TypeScript/JavaScript files using `ts-morph` AST parsing
+- **📂 File Watching**: Monitors TypeScript/JavaScript files for changes using `chokidar`
-- **📊 SQLite Index**: Maintains a persistent database of modules, exports, and dependencies
-- **⚡ Real-time Updates**: Watches files with `chokidar` and tracks changes with dirty-bit semantics
+- **⚡ Change Detection**: Tracks which files are dirty vs. clean to avoid unnecessary reads
+- **📄 Content Serving**: Returns actual file content for changed files only
 - **📦 Dependency Management**: Install/uninstall npm packages via JSON-RPC
-- **🔌 JSON-RPC API**: WebSocket server providing programmatic access to project data
+- **🔌 JSON-RPC API**: WebSocket server providing programmatic access to change status

-### Data Indexed
-- **Modules**: File paths and summary comments from each source file
-- **Exports**: All exported declarations (functions, classes, types, etc.) with their types
-- **Dependencies**: npm packages with metadata (version, homepage, repository, docs)
-- **Metadata**: Index version, last scan time, and dirty state tracking
+### Efficient Agent Workflow
+1. **Agent connects** → checks `index.status` to see if any files changed
+2. **If changes detected** → calls `index.refresh` to get content of only changed files
+3. **Agent parses content itself** → no pre-processing, just raw file content
+4. **Massive performance improvement** → no re-reading entire codebase every time

 ### Available JSON-RPC Methods
-- `index.status` - Get current index state and dirty status
+- `index.status` - Get current dirty files list and project state
-- `index.refresh` - Perform incremental update of changed files
+- `index.refresh` - Get content of all changed files since last refresh
 - `deps.install` - Install npm packages (with dev dependency support)
 - `deps.uninstall` - Remove npm packages

 ## What It Doesn't Do ❌

-This is a **context indexing server**, not a full IDE language server.
-It does not provide:
+This is a **change detection server**, not a parser or language server.
+It does not:
+- Parse TypeScript/JavaScript AST (agents do this themselves)
-- Code completion or IntelliSense
+- Provide code completion or IntelliSense
+- Store parsed data in databases (agents maintain their own state)
-- Error checking or diagnostics
+- Pre-process or analyze code structure
-- Refactoring capabilities
-- Debugging features
-- Full-text search (yet - planned for future)
-- Code snippet extraction (yet - planned for future)
+- Provide search functionality (agents read files and search themselves)

 ## Installation & Setup